 Section 1 - Election

 Promptly after each Annual Meeting of the Members, if 50% of the newly elected Directors were present at such meeting, there shall be a Meeting of the Directors without notice, and at the place thereof.
 But if 50% of the newly elected Directors were not present at such Annual Meeting of the Members, a Meeting of the Directors shall be called at once by the Chair of the Board.
-At the first meeting of the Directors, the Directors shall elect from the Board the following officers: A Chair of the Board, and up to three Vice Chairs (including one who shall be designated as First Vice Chair), a Treasurer and a Clerk of the Board.
+At the first meeting of the Directors, the Directors shall elect from the Board a slate of Executive officers recommended by the incoming Chairman.
+Those officers are comprised of a Chair of the Board, and up to three Vice Chairs (including one who shall be designated as First Vice Chair), a Treasurer and a Clerk of the Board.

 Section 2 - Term